toiyabe/RepoSync/README.md

 # Azure DevOps Repository Synchronizer

-This Azure DevOps YAML pipeline script keeps files in a source repository--known as the "upstream" repository-- synchronized with the files in another repository--known as the "downstream" repository.
+This is an Azure DevOps pipeline script that keeps files in a source repository--known as the "upstream" repository-- synchronized with the files in another repository--known as the "downstream" repository.

 ## Install Pipeline Code